 Earthquake rider

-While homeowners insurance policies typically cover damage caused by a range of perils, earthquakes are often excluded.
+Damage caused by earthquakes is often excluded from standard home insurance policies.
 If you live in an area prone to earthquakes, consider adding an earthquake rider to your policy.
 This rider can cover damage to your home and other structures on your property caused by an earthquake.

 Flood insurance rider

 Like earthquakes, floods are also typically excluded from standard homeowners insurance policies.
-A flood insurance rider can provide coverage for damage caused by flooding, whether from heavy rains, hurricanes, or other causes.
+A flood insurance rider can cover damage caused by flooding, whether from heavy rains, hurricanes, or other causes.

 Jewelry and valuable items rider

-While your basic home insurance policy likely includes coverage for personal belongings, there may be sub-limits on certain high-value items, such as jewelry, watches, furs, or fine art.
-A jewelry and valuable items rider can provide additional coverage for these items, ensuring they are adequately protected in case of a loss.
+Your home insurance policy likely includes coverage for personal belongings, with some sub-limits on certain high-value items, such as jewelry, watches, furs, or fine art.
+A jewelry and valuable items rider can provide additional coverage for these items, ensuring they are adequately compensated in case of a loss.

 Home business rider

-If you run a business out of your home, your standard homeowners insurance policy may not cover business-related losses.
+Your standard homeowners insurance policy may not cover business-related losses if you run a business out of your home.
 Adding a home business rider to your policy can provide additional coverage for business property, liability, and lost income due to a covered loss.

 How to add home insurance riders